 The aftermath of Bias' death stretched out into the legal system.
 The Narcotics Penalties and Enforcement Act was supported by both parties and enforced stronger prison sentences for smaller amounts of drugs.
 From a Washington Post article: "From 1954 to 1976, it fluctuated between 20,000 and 24,000.
 By 1986 it had grown to 36,000.
 Today it exceeds 190,000 prisoners, up 527 percent in 20 years.
 More than half this population is made up of drug offenders, most of whom are serving sentences created in the weeks after Len Bias died. "

 So is Bias to blame for our current terrible prison and "War on Drugs" situation?
 The laws that were passed in the wake of his death have bled into a terrible problem in their own right.
 PBS Frontline did a great timeline on the War on Drugs, talking in specifics about the consequences of Bias' death.
-We can only hope that the mandatory minimum sentences that were established can be replaced by treatment options for people who are struggling with addiction.
+We can only hope that the mandatory minimum sentences that were established can be replaced by addiction rehab options for people who are struggling with addiction.
 Bias also brought a new level of awareness to the dangers of cocaine- in a way, he may have saved some lives with his example.
 That, we can hope, will be his legacy.

 Here's a preview of the 30 for 30 episode.
 Check your local listings for the full show.